jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Here are some very clear parameters, related to SAXS camera geometry:

-Sample to CCD distance in millimeters, Wavelength/Xray energy (these windows are linked), CCD Figure pixel size in mm (in X and Y directions).
+Sample to CCD distance in millimeters, Wavelength/Xray energy (these windows are linked), CCD image pixel size in mm (in X and Y directions).
 Note, X direction is horizontally, Y direction vertically.
 And Beam center position.
 Note, one can display beam center (to check it) in the graph by checkbox below the tab area.

 And further there is pile of checkboxes, which describe method how to calibrate the data.
 Note, that formula used for calibration appears below to avoid any misunderstanding of the method.
 Select method needed for processing – and following tabs will have the appropriate controls available.